PROBLEMS! We all have them, right? Some are big, some are small, but they all deserve a solution.

 5. Build the invention.
 Help from an adult is allowed, but most of the work should be yours.

 6. Create a display board that tells the story behind your invention, what it does, how it works, who might use it, materials used to create it, how you created it, does it actually solve the problem it was designed to solve, what do people think about your invention?
 Display board rules here.

 You will also have the opportunity to demonstrate and explain your invention in a 3-6 minute video that needs to be uploaded to the Form below by 10pm on February 10th.

 Video Rules • Grades K-2: 3-6 minute video with permitted use of notecards and/or simple parent prompting (not interview style). • Grades 3-4: 4-6 minute video with permitted use of notecards but no parent/adult prompting of any kind. • Grades 5-8: 4-6 minute video with no notecards or adult prompting. • There should be NO editing or production. • The video should run continuously.

 **While filming on a smartphone, hold the phone horizontally/landscape.

 Categorize your invention according to the list below.
 (It may be that an invention doesn’t exactly fit one of these categories, but have the student choose what is closest.)
 The categories are also required for the National Convention.

 - must be completed and submitted by 10pm on February 10th, 2023

-Due to limited submissions, after a review of entries, select projects will move on to the South Bay Regional Invention Convention which will be held March 13 (Judging Begins), March 20 (Judging Day), and March 24 (Awards Night).
+Depending upon the number of entries, projects may be chosen for display at the District-level fair on February 22 and 23rd.
+From there, select projects will move on to the South Bay Regional Invention Convention which will be held March 13 (Judging Begins), March 20 (Judging Day), and March 24 (Awards Night).
 Projects will have the potential to move on to the California Invention Convention (April 10-20) and then the National Invention Convention (date TBD).